Continuous Test Orchestration And Execution Platform Online

 Frameworks to Test Mobile Apps

-Below are the popular frameworks for automated testing of mobile applications.
+Below are the popular frameworks for Android automation testing and iOS automation testing of mobile applications.

-Appium is another mobile app testing tool to automate web, native, and hybrid mobile app testing on all mobile and desktop platforms.
+Appium is another mobile app automation testing tool to automate web, native, and hybrid mobile app testing on all mobile and desktop platforms.
 Apps do not need recompilation or modification and do not need to adhere to any specific languages for Appium to automate their tests.
 Also open-source like Selenium, Appium proves to be a powerful tool for developers to play around with.
+Run your free mobile tests on Appium grid.

 A software development company, Ranorex GmbH, provides this framework.
 It is a GUI test automation platform that facilitates testing all kinds of mobile applications.
 Ranorex Studio supports languages such as VB.NET and C#.